 Bioinformatic analysis showed that there were three membrane proteins (see model of inner membrane, IM, topology of the proteins).
-His knockouts showed that gene 19 encodes the holin, which was interesting because it was the first holin with four transmembrane domains.
-He also confirmed that gene 22 encoded the endolysin enzyme.
+Those knockouts showed that gene 19 encodes the holin, which was interesting because it was the first holin with four transmembrane domains.
+It also confirmed that gene 22 encoded the endolysin enzyme.
 Surprisingly, however, knockouts of gene 20 and gene 25, both encoding small membrane proteins, also had dramatic lysis phenotypes.
 The results suggest that an entirely new regulatory mechanism may be operating in Mu.
-The student has now graduated and left for a job in biotechnology, so the Mu lysis project is an “orphan”.
+With a new project leader, the Mu lysis project has many clear directions.
 The project would involve mutagenesis and engineering of phage Mu, as well as microbial physiology and analysis of the protein products of the suspected lysis genes.
-The project would require at least two semesters.
-If successful, there is potential for lead authorship in a prestige journal.
+To complete some key experiments necessary for publication, the project would require at least two semesters.

-Contact Professor Ry Young if you are interested.
+Contact Jolene Ramsey, postdoctoral researcher if you are interested.